plutoless/eEducation-1/README.md

 1. Log in to the [Agora console](https://console.agora.io/), click the username in the upper right corner of the page, and open the RESTful API page in the drop-down list.
 2. Click **download** to get the customer ID (customerId) and customer secret (customerSecret).

-### Get a Netless app identifier and sdk token, and register the netless sdk token in Agora Edu Cloud Service
+### Get a Netless app identifier and sdk token, and register the sdk token in Agora Edu Cloud Service
-1. Log in to the [Netless console](https://console.herewhite.com/), click the **application** button on the left navigation bar to create a new application.
-After creating an application, click the **configuration** button, get the `AppIdentifier`, and then click **Generate sdktoken**, and then copy the generated `sdktoken`.
+1. Log in to the [Netless console](https://console.herewhite.com/en/login/), click the **application** button on the left navigation bar to create a new application.
+After creating an application, click the **configuration** button, make a note of the `AppIdentifier`.
+Then click **Generate sdktoken**, and make a note of the generated sdktoken.
-2. Log in to the [Agora console](https://console.agora.io/), click the project management button in the left navigation bar, then click the **edit** button, click **updateToken**, and then copy the Netless `sdkToken` you get in the previous step into the pop-up dialog box.
+2. Log in to the [Agora console](https://sso.agora.io/cn/login/), click the **project management** button in the left navigation bar, then click the **edit** button.
+After entering the **project edit** page, click the **Config** button of aPaaS.
+Select the tickbox next to Whiteboard and then pass in a JSON object as follows:
+{
+        "token": "<your whiteboard sdk token>" // The Netless sdkToken you get in the previous step }

 ### <a name="run"></a>Run the sample project
 See the following documents to compile and run the sample project: